-The goals of this school district's special education program are to allow each student to grow and achieve at their own level, to gain independence and self-reliance, and to return to the mainstream of school society as soon as possible.
+The goals of this school district's special education program are to allow each child to grow and achieve at their own level, to gain independence and self-reliance, and to return to the mainstream of school society as soon as possible.

-The requirements of law and regulation will be followed in the identification of students with disabilities, in referrals for their evaluation, in prescribing for them suitable programs and in assessing their educational progress.
-In keeping with state requirements, all students with disabilities between the ages of three to twenty-two who have not attained a high school diploma, or its equivalent will be eligible for special education.
+The requirements of law and regulation will be followed in the identification of children with disabilities, in referrals for their evaluation, in prescribing for them suitable programs and in assessing their educational progress.
+In keeping with state requirements, all children with special needs between the ages of three to twenty-two who have not attained a high school diploma or its equivalent will be eligible for special education.

-The School Committee believes that most students with disabilities can be educated in the general education setting if they are provided accommodations, modifications, and specially designed instruction.
-These students should also be given the opportunity to participate in the school district's non-academic and extracurricular activities.
+The School Committee believes that most children with disabilities can be educated in the general education setting if they are provided accommodations, modifications and specially designed instruction.
+These children should also be given the opportunity to participate in the school district's non-academic and extracurricular activities.

-The Committee recognizes that to meet the needs of some students specialized programs, classes and/or schools may be necessary.
-When appropriate programs, services, or facilities are not available within the public schools, the Committee will provide these students with access to schools where such instruction and accommodations are available.
+The Committee recognizes that the needs of certain children are so great that special programs, special classes or special schools may be necessary.
+When appropriate programs, services, or facilities are not available within the public schools, the Committee will provide these children with access to schools where such instruction and accommodations are available.

-It is the desire of the Committee that the schools work closely with parents/guardians in designing and providing programs and services to students with disabilities.
-Parents/guardians will be informed, and conferred with, whenever a student is referred for evaluation.
+It is the desire of the Committee that the schools work closely with parents/guardians in designing and providing programs and services to children with disabilities.
+Parents/guardians will be informed, and conferred with, whenever a child is referred for evaluation.
 In event of any disagreement concerning diagnosis, program plan, special placement, or evaluation, the parents/guardians will be accorded the right of due process.

-The Committee will secure properly trained personnel to work with students with disabilities.
-The Committee will make every effort to obtain financial assistance to offset the cost of accommodations, modifications, and special education programs.
+The Committee will secure properly trained personnel to work with the children with disabilities.
+The Committee will make every effort to obtain financial assistance to offset the cost of accommodations, modifications and special education programs.

 LEGAL REFS.: The Individuals with Disabilities Ed.
-Act (PL 108-446, adopted 12/03/04) Rehabilitation Act of 1973 M.G.L.
+Act (PL 108-446, adopted 12/03/04)

+Rehabilitation Act of 1973 M.G.L.
 71B:1 et seq.
 603 CMR 28:00 inclusive